perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 * December: announce
 * Iterate over sponsors & attendees

-## Ideas / Questions / Thougths
+## Ideas / Questions / Thoughts

-* Have a "sponsor board" which has names and logos of all sponsors.
+* Have a "sponsor board" which has names and logos of all sponsors?
 This could be strategically positioned behind people, and if we have someone like Lee, we can ask them to take pictures of individuals against it too.
 Additional sponsor benefit and visibility for